 Since some feed sources only provide an excerpt of the full post published on the site.
 By activating this setting, the plugin will attempt to go around this by attempting to read the original post directly rather than import the feed item from the provided RSS feed.

 Enabling this option will increase the feed processing time, so use it only when needed.

+Please note that the Force Full Content does not always work due to a technological limitation.
 Click here to learn more about using Full Text RSS Feeds with Feed to Post.

 Import Post Excerpt

 By default, Feed to Post does not populate the excerpt field for the imported posts.
 By enabling this option, it will search for the feed item's short description and set it as the excerpt for the imported post.

 All HTML tags are stripped for the excerpt.

 NOTE: When using the premium full text service (checking the "Force full content" option), the full text script sets the entire post content as the excerpt also.
 This is undesired in most cases, so we advise leaving the "Import Post Excerpt" option unchecked in such a situation (until we release the feature for it ourselves).